nlebedenco/Carambolas/README.md

 Visual Studio for Mac hasn't been tested and is not supported, so don't expect it to work.

-Make sure to have cmake (>= 2.8) and gcc to be able to compile the native library.
+Make sure to have cmake (>= 2.8) and gcc to be able to compile native libraries.
 Dotnet core SDK 2.1 is required to compile the assemblies and generate nuget packages.

 Use [nugetpack.sh](nugetpack.sh) to compile the native library and portable assemblies and create NuGet packages all in a single action.